dalamilla/ansible-roles/Mariadb/README.md

 Role Variables
 --------------

-None of the variables are required. if variables are not defined, the default variables are used.
+The variable "mariadb_root_pass" are required. if variables are not defined, the default variables are used.

 | Variable               | Default                                  | Description                                           |
 | -----------------------| -----------------------------------------| ------------------------------------------------------|